osolliec/o-gameshells/README.md

 # Areas of improvements - If I had more time

+## Improvements.

-## Look and feel improvements.
+### Look and feel improvements

-As you can see CSS is not my strong suit !
-I see two possibilities to improve the look and feel of the app:

 - Use SVG that I find on the internet / ask a designer to draw the shells, in a company I would definitely ask for a designer's shell :-).
 - Spend some time to use a design system for the rest of the app.
-Something like [Mantine](https://mantine.dev/) has caught my eye recently.
+Something like [Mantine](https://mantine.dev/), which has caught my eye recently.
 - Make it responsive, probably !
 I only tested this on a Desktop computer :-).

-## More tests.
+### Other improvements

+- The difficulty could also change the animation time.
-I would add more tests.
+- I would add more tests.
 Some E2E tests with [Cypress](https://www.cypress.io/) could be added, too.

-## Github pages.

-I would host a compiled version of the app, for easy testing online in a github page.
+- I would host a compiled version of the app, for easy testing online in a github page.

 # Disclaimer